univ-of-utah-marriott-library-apple/blade_runner/README.md

 and the code needs to be supplemented.

 To facilitate "knowing" where to put this code, `user_actions.py` is provided.
-It contains two unimplemented functions that are called in `JssDoc` and `MainController`.
+It contains three unimplemented functions that are always called.

 ### modify_items

-In [jss_doc.py](#auto-document-generation-and-printing) there is a function call to an uimplemented function in `user_actions.py` called `modify_items()`.
-This function appears right before the body of the document is generated.
+`user_actions.py` contains an unimplemented function named `modify_items()`.
+This functions is called in [jss_doc.py](#auto-document-generation-and-printing).
+It appears right before the body of the document is generated.
 Its purpose is to allow the user to modify the data that appears in the document. `modify_items()` takes the `JssDoc`'s `self` as the first parameter and a list of tuples as the second parameter. `self` provides access to JAMF Pro.
 Each tuple in the list contains